JosefNemec/PlayniteDocs/docs/manual/library/games/faq.md

 ### Play Time won't sync

 Play time sync is supported by specific library integration plugins.
 Set `Import playtime of games in library` option to `Always`  in `Settings` > `General` to force sync from remote accounts.
 For more information see [here](../../gettingStarted/configuringPlaynite.md#importing-playtime-from-third-party-libraries-and-services).

+### Uninstalled games still show up as installed

+Playnite automatically changes install state to uninstalled only if:

+- you start uninstallation from Playnite
+- you have import of uninstalled games enabled in specific integration's settings and you update the library

+Installation state can be also manually change on installation tab while editing a game.